IBM/ocp4-upi-compute-powervs-ibmcloud/README.md

 There are some important points to mention:

-1. The Power Bastion node uses a https proxy to forward requests to the Cluster's internal api load balancer.
-This setting is configured in /etc/environment on the Power Bastion.
-2. NFS is used as the storage provider across nodes.
+1. NFS is used as the storage provider across nodes.

 ## Running Automation from another IBMCloud VPC